 - 130 g plain flour

 - ½ tsp baking powder

 - 1 chefs pinch of salt

 - 2 pieces stem ginger, finely chopped (or glacé ginger)

 - 50 g white chocolate, (Callebaut or Melts, optional depending on your skill)

 - Preheat the oven to 180°c, (160°c fan).

 - Once the oven is at temperature, scatter the almonds on an ungreased baking tray and bake for 10 minutes.
-You won’t need to brown them any longer because we’re going to bake the biscotti slices later and they’ll finish of browning then.
+You won’t need to brown them any longer because we’re going to bake the biscotti slices later and they’ll finish of browning them.

 - Mix the egg, sugar, cinnamon, nutmeg, ginger, cloves and peppercorns until pale, thick and creamy, about 4 minutes with an electric mixer or use the butterfly in your TM and set to speed 3.5/2 mins.

 - Stir in the flour, baking powder, salt, ginger and almonds until combined. (remove the butterfly before these additions, reverse speed + 4 should do the trick.
-Keep going till combined but don’t over do it.
+Keep going till combined but don’t overdo it.